PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

+In particular, \cref{eq:gd2} shows that gradients factor into an error term and an input activation, revealing that parameter updates depend jointly on gradient signals, input activations, and learning dynamics.
+PaTAS mirrors this structure by incorporating gradient information, input feature trust, and label trust as analogous sources of evidence in the Parameter-Trust Update.

+At a high level, the parameter-trust update process combines three sources of information: (i) gradient-based evidence derived from backpropagation, (ii) trust in the labels within the current training batch, and (iii) trust in the input features and intermediate computations recorded during feedforward.
+These elements are integrated to revise and refine the trust assigned to each parameter.

+The notation used throughout this subsection is summarized in \cref{tab:params-algorithm}, and the complete update procedure is given in \cref{alg:trustupdate}.

+The procedure described in \cref{alg:trustupdate} operates at the level of mini-batches and iterates over all layers and neurons of the network.
+For each neuron, it first derives a trust assessment based on gradient evidence and the reliability of the training labels, and then propagates this information to update the trust associated with its incoming parameters.

+More specifically, the update process can be decomposed into three main stages: (i) aggregation of label trust at the batch level, (ii) estimation of neuron-level trust using gradient information, and (iii) revision and adjustment of parameter trust using both inferred neuron trust and auxiliary factors such as input feature trust and learning rate reliability.
+We now describe these steps in detail.
-The Parameter-Trust Update mechanism integrates training signals, specifically the gradients $g$ computed during back propagation, together with trust in the labels in the training batch and the trust scores of intermediate computations stored during feedforward.
-The Parameter-Trust Update ensures that parameter trust reflects both observed model behavior and trust in the training data.

-The Parameter-Trust Update process is formally described in \cref{alg:trustupdate}.
-For each layer in the network, the system revises the trust parameters of every trust node based on the evidence available from the training batch, the input processed during feedforward, and the gradients.
+The update process integrates gradient-based evidence with trust in labels and intermediate computations to revise parameter trust throughout training.
+It ensures that parameter trust reflects both observed model behavior and trust in the training data.
+For each layer in the network, the framework revises the trust parameters of every Trust Node based on the evidence available from the training batch, the input processed during feedforward, and the gradients.
 It then updates these trust values to reflect the reliability of the newly updated parameters, using evidence from the learning rate and the intermediate trust scores.